Why Didn’t Jerry Follow Me Back?

 I have an instant block on people who follow me with nefarious intent — It’s actually happened, some HK people decided that being pro-China means I’m anti their movement.
 They may be right, but I simply don’t know enough about the HK issues to make judgements on who is right and who is wrong, I do however tend to take the side of the group less prone to the sporadic violence and targeted racism we saw in 2019.
 I was once targeted by a large group of these and spent over an hour blocking them when it was pointed out that one member of the group was calling on all the others to report me — for what, I’m not sure, but it included some very important names from the HK narrative and now they wonder why they are blocked without ever interacting with me.

 Same goes for people who add me to lists — if you want my input then follow me and interact with me, put me in a list, I’ll look at the list, if I approve, you’re ok, if I don’t like the content, you’re going to get blocked.
-And, as it states clearly in my pinned tweet (at the moment), you list will survive without me.
+Your list will need to survive without me.

 If someone is following me with a profanity in their name, they are unlikely to be followed back, simply because I love the English language and see no need for expletives.
 Not that I don’t use them, of course I do.
 However, I feel the written word is a permanent record of our thoughts and try not to use profanity in writing.
 Over a beer with my friends, I’ll cuss along comfortably.

 Businesses are another thing I won’t follow, not that I have no interest in your business, I wish you every success but I don’t want to be inundated with thousands of tweets every day for products I don’t use.
-It’s bad enough having advertising in our lives without inviting you in to offer me your products
+It’s bad enough having advertising invading every aspect of our daily lives without inviting you in to offer me your products in my tweeet-scrolling.

 I think I covered everything but once again, let me emphasise, if you are following me and I haven’t followed you back, you’re still able to DM me and we can discuss, debate, argue, agree to disagree as long as we remain civil.